4 Keys Facts You Should Know About Farm Insurance

 Full-Time Farming Requires a Farm Owner’s Policy

-For farm owners who farm exclusively as their full-time job, a farm owner’s policy is essential.
+A farm owner’s policy is essential for farm owners who farm exclusively as their full-time job.
 At a minimum, you’ll want to have property coverage, liability coverage, and livestock coverage.
-You can also add endorsements that cover things that may be unique to your farm like fencing.
+You can also add endorsements that cover things unique to your farm, like fencing.

 Your farm is your pride and joy.
 Give it the protection it deserves with an insurance policy that fits your farming situation.
 Talk to your insurance broker today to customize the best coverage for your farming operation.

 Our farm insurance experts know how to find the right coverage that suits your farm because they are farmers too.
-Connect with one of our local advisors to find the coverage that is right for you.
+Connect with one of our local advisors to find the right coverage for you.